isaacnmm/pestpolicy-hugo2XX/content/posts/harris-bed-bug-killer-review/index.md

 best bed bug sprays
 for DIY projects.
 The key active ingredients in Harris Bed Bug Killer are 0.3% Deltamethrin and 98.07 % Inactive Ingredients.
-> *Side note: P F Harris is documented as the oldest company to be registered by�EPA (Environmental Protection Agency) to produce pest control substances.�*
+> *Side note: P F Harris is documented as the oldest company to be registered byEPA (Environmental Protection Agency) to produce pest control substances.*
 So, let's check whether Harris
 Bed Bug Killer
 is the real deal!

-## #1:�Review Summary
+## #1:Review Summary
-*Harris Bed Bug Killer spray, famous as the��vermin slayer, by PF Harris a range of pests including bed bugs, roaches (check other roach killers), lice, and ants. *
+*Harris Bed Bug Killer spray, famous as thevermin slayer, by PF Harris a range of pests including bed bugs, roaches (check other roach killers), lice, and ants. *
 *Luckily, this insecticide spray won't poison kids or pets.
-You can spray on your�carpets, furniture, and chairs.
-It's�* *easy, and the residue will remain on the surfaces for a long.�* However, the success rate of the spray will significantly improve if it's used in combination with other products like top mattress encasements and approved bed bug traps
+You can spray on yourcarpets, furniture, and chairs.
+It's* *easy, and the residue will remain on the surfaces for a long.*
+However, the success rate of the spray will significantly improve if it's used in combination with other products like top mattress encasements and approved bed bug traps
 .
-**Unique Features:�**
+**Unique Features:**
 - It's suitable for bothoutdoor and indooruse
 - Has long residueeffect against bed bugs/)
 - Won't stain your clothes and fabrics '
 - It's odorless despite leaving some mild smell
 - Convenient liquid spray with an application nozzle on the container.
 The Good:
-- Acts a bed bug*deterrent stopping them from spreading carelessly�*
+- Acts a bed bug*deterrent stopping them from spreading carelessly*
 - Non-staining formula
 - Odorless or mild and non-irritating smell
-- Long residual effect and works like the�contact-killer
+- Long residual effect and works like thecontact-killer
 - Kills a range of pests including lice and roaches
 - Safe to applyaround kids and pets
 The Bad: